top of page

 • Mild bleeding

-In severe cases, symptoms may escalate to serious conditions such as severe abdominal pain or persistent vomiting, indicating the need for immediate medical care.
+In extreme cases, the symptoms may turn into severe conditions such as abdominal pain or persistent vomiting, which requires immediate medical attention.

 Currently, there is no specific antiviral treatment for dengue.
 However, several management strategies can help relieve symptoms and prevent complications.
 Here’s a detailed look at treatment options: